dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/seeds.md

 Poor use-cases of dbt seeds:
 * Loading raw data that has been exported to CSVs
-* Any kind of production data which contains (real) sensitive information (PII,passwords)
+* Any kind of production data which contains sensitive information (PII,passwords)

 ## Example